India national cricket team: Resurgence (2024–present)

-In January, India played the longest-ever T20i in a match against Afghanistan, which got extended to two rounds of super overs in an eventual Indian triumph.
+In January, India played the longest-ever T20I in a match against Afghanistan, which got extended to two rounds of super overs in an eventual Indian triumph.
 On 29 June 2024, India won the 2024 T20 World Cup by defeating South Africa in the final.
-They became the third team after England and West Indies to win the cup twice and also the first team to win the tournament undefeated.
-Arshdeep Singh was the joint-highest wicket taker at 17 wickets, while Bumrah became the player of the tournament.
+Hence, they became the third team after England and West Indies to win the cup twice and also the first team to win the tournament undefeated.
+Arshdeep Singh was the joint-highest wicket taker at 17 wickets, while Jasprit Bumrah became the player of the tournament.
 This was Rohit's last of nine T20 World Cups, having participated in every edition up until 2024 alongside Shakib al Hasan of Bangladesh.
 On 9 March 2025, India won the 2025 Champions Trophy undefeated.
 The team defeated New Zealand in the final, defeating them for the first time at this stage in an ICC tournament.
 This was India's third consecutive final of the tournament, as well as fourth consecutive ICC final.
 India became the first team to win the tournament thrice, with Rohit and Kohli being the only Indians to win four ICC tournaments.

 Despite the successes in ODIs and T20Is, India had a poor season of test cricket in 2024.
 Following the series win against England and Bangladesh, India lost 3–0 to New Zealand in a home series, followed by failing to win a hat-trick of a test series in Australia.
 Due to these losses, India missed out on qualifying for the 2025 World Test Championship final, although the team was in a comfortable position to qualify prior to the 2 series, thereby failing to reach the final for the first time.

 In the 2025 Anderson–Tendulkar Trophy, India drew the 5 match test series 2–2 with England.
-Later in the year, India comfortably won 2–0 at home against the West Indies.
+Later in the year, India comfortably won 2–0 at home against the West Indies, and then lost 0–2 at home against South Africa.

+In the 2026 Men's T20 World Cup, India defeated New Zealand in the final, thus becoming the only team to win back-to-back T20 World Cups (2024 and 2026), and a record three titles in the T20 World Cup.
+Jasprit Bumrah and Varun Chakravarthy were the joint-highest wicket takers at 14 wickets each.
+Sanju Samson was named the Player of the Tournament, after becoming just the third player to score half-centuries in both the semi-final and the final of the same World Cup edition.